vancura/developer-actor/README.md

 -   Responsive design with Tailwind CSS
 -   Interactive Table of Contents with progress tracking
 -   Code syntax highlighting with copy functionality
--   SEO optimized with meta tags and sitemap generation
 -   Dark mode support
 -   MDX content support with custom components